Intermediate9 questionsFull Guide

 The Mental Model

 Picture a stage director before a play starts.
 Before the curtain rises, they read the entire script and make a list of every actor and every prop.
 When the play actually begins, the director already knows every name — even before that actor walks on stage.
 JavaScript does the same thing before running your code.
-It scans the entire file, finds every variable declaration and every function declaration, and registers them in memory first.
-Then — and only then — it starts executing line by line.
+It scans the entire file, finds every variable and function declaration, and registers them in memory first.
+Then — and only then — does it start executing line by line.
 That pre-scan is hoisting.
-The key insight: declarations move to the top of their scope before execution begins.
-But for variables declared with var, only the declaration moves — not the value.
-The value stays where you wrote it.
+The critical nuance: declarations are registered, but values are not.
+For var, the name is registered and set to undefined.
+For let/const, the name is registered but left completely uninitialised (the Temporal Dead Zone).
+For function declarations, the entire body is registered and ready.
+This is why calling a function before its declaration works, but reading a var before its assignment gives undefined rather than the value you expect.

 The Explanation

 Hoisting is not a physical movement of code.
-JavaScript doesn't rewrite your file.
-What actually happens is that the JavaScript engine runs in two phases:
+JavaScript never rewrites your file.
+What actually happens is that the JavaScript engine processes your code in two distinct phases:

-2. Execution phase — your code runs line by line.
+2. Execution phase — your code runs line by line, assigning values and calling functions.

 The result behaves as if declarations were moved to the top.
-That's hoisting.
+That mental model is useful, but the mechanism is memory allocation — not code movement.

 var — hoisted and initialized to undefined